-From Patrick J. Ward, MD, PhD, Medical Oncologist, Hematologist and Co-Director of Research at OHC
+From Patrick J. Ward, MD, PhD, Medical Oncologist, Hematologist and Co-Director of OHC’s Research Department

 October 12, 2020

 Breast cancer is no longer the most common cancer for women in the United States.
 This is due to decades of efforts like Breast Cancer Awareness Month that have increased awareness of the benefits of breast cancer screenings and self-exams, which lead to early detection when the response to treatments is better.